Work Permits for Third-Country Nationals

 Changing Employers in Malta

-• The termination letter from your previous employer.
+• Termination letter from previous employer

 Renewal of Work Permits